victor-mungai/victor-mungai/README.md

 ---

-> “The goal is automation, the path is practice.” — *Victor Mungai*
+> “The goal is Mastery, the path is practice.” — *Victor Mungai*